 Patients with swallowing disorders such as achalasia now have an endoscopic alternative to surgery.
 Peroral endoscopic myotomy — or POEM — can restore their ability to eat and drink without pain or regurgitation, with no visible scars.

-The UCI Health H.H.
-Chao Comprehensive Digestive Disease Center is the only center in Orange County and one of only a handful on the West Coast with expertise in performing the POEM procedure.
+The UCI Health Digestive Health Institute (DHI) is the only center in Orange County and one of only a handful on the West Coast with expertise in performing the POEM procedure.
 It can be used to treat achalasia types I, II and III.

 Prior to POEM, standard treatment options for the debilitating swallowing condition included:

-- Surgical laparascopic myotomy, with or without fundoplication
+- Surgical laparoscopic myotomy, with or without fundoplication

 - Pneumatic balloon dilation

 - Botox® injections

 Patients who undergo the POEM procedure experience a dramatic reduction in dysphagia, or difficulty swallowing, as well as long-term relief from chest pain, regurgitation and the weight loss that usually accompanies the inability to eat or drink comfortably.

 Once the patient has been prepped with an IV to provide fluids, antibiotics and anesthesia, our esophageal specialist inserts an endoscope — a narrow, flexible tube equipped with a light, camera and cutting tool — through the mouth and into the esophagus.

 The physician makes a small cut in the lining of the esophagus, then threads the endoscope into the wall of the esophagus, creating a tunnel that separates and exposes the deep muscle from a superficial mucosal layer.
 After creating the tunnel, the physician then cuts the muscle along the lower esophageal sphincter to the top of the stomach.
 The cut in the esophageal lining is then closed with either endoscopic sutures or clips.